hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

       <running_jobs_on_genius>`, :ref:`wICE <running jobs on wice>` and
       :ref:`Mindwell <running jobs on mindwell>`.

-      In most cases we recommend using the ``interactive`` partition on wICE for the interactive apps.
+      In most cases we recommend using the ``interactive`` partitions for the interactive apps.
 This partition is meant for lighter work, like code development, testing, debugging, visualisations, pre- and post-processing.
       Using this partition is also free, mainly to encourage you to request these resources for such work, instead of using any of the other